 - Types of Neoclassical Buildings: temple style, Palladian, and classical block.

-- Notable examples are the United States Capitol Building, the White House, and the British Museum.
+- Neoclassical architecture examples are the United States Capitol Building, the White House, and the British Museum.

 Ready to explore how neoclassical style can elevate your space?
 Keep reading to discover its timeless appeal.
 Embrace neoclassical architecture.
 Its classic elegance can enhance your design and create beautiful, timeless spaces.

-Neoclassical architecture is a revival of classical architecture from Greece and Rome, are characterized by their beauty, simplicity, and geometric forms.
-This movement, which began in the mid-18th century, is renowned for its neoclassical architectural styles and emphasis on neoclassical style.
+Neoclassical architecture is a revival of classical architecture from Greece and Rome.
+It is characterized by beauty, simplicity, and geometric forms.
+This movement, which began in the mid-18th century, is renowned for its neoclassical architectural styles and emphasis on the neoclassical style.

 Key features of the neoclassical style include: